call us: (905) 456 9969

 Divorce can be explained as a legal process for putting an end to a valid marriage.
 This means that the couple, who has now decided to part ways due to a breakdown of the relationship, was legally married under provincial and federal laws.

-To obtain a divorce in Ontario, one must file a petition in court and prove that the marriage has broken down irreparably.
+To obtain a legal divorce in Ontario, one must file a petition in court and prove that the marriage has broken down irreparably.

 You are eligible to get a divorce if you prove that your marriage has finally broken down.
 To make this possible, you have to show that one of the following grounds applies to you: